Why does saying 'I'm vegan' feel like lighting a fuse in the middle of a dinner party?

 We like to think of ourselves as autonomous, rational beings.
 But much of what we do—especially when it comes to food—is deeply social.
 Meals are ritual.
 Shared taste is belonging.
 To eat differently is to separate yourself from the tribe.
 And to even suggest that your choices are rooted in ethics, however gently, can sound like an accusation.

 So people rush to reassert their group loyalty.
-They make jokes to show they’re still part of the pack.
-They poke fun not because they’re cruel, but because they’re scared of what disconnection would mean.
-In some sense, the vegan at the table isn’t just skipping the steak—they’re unintentionally breaking the spell of collective denial.
+They make jokes to show they're still part of the pack.
+They poke fun not because they're cruel, but because they're scared of what disconnection would mean.
+In some sense, the person at the table who skips the steak isn't just declining a dish—they're unintentionally breaking the spell of collective denial.
 They become a disruption.
 A living reminder that there are other ways to live.
 And not everyone wants to be reminded.

 There's something sacred about the role of the dissenter.
 But it's also profoundly lonely.

-This is the emotional undertow most people don’t see.
-When you shift your lifestyle for reasons of integrity—especially in ways that separate you from cultural norms—you don’t just make a decision.
-You create distance.
+This is the emotional undertow most people don't see.
+When someone shifts their lifestyle for reasons of integrity—especially in ways that separate them from cultural norms—they don't just make a decision.
+They create distance.
 That distance can be liberating, but it can also invite resistance.
-Not just from strangers, but from people you love.
-You may find yourself fielding passive-aggressive comments from your parents.
-Or needing to explain yourself to friends who suddenly feel awkward inviting you over for dinner.
-What they’re really saying isn’t “why don’t you eat meat?”—it’s “why don’t you play along?”
+Not just from strangers, but from people they love.
+They may find themselves fielding passive-aggressive comments from their parents.
+Or needing to explain themselves to friends who suddenly feel awkward inviting them over for dinner.
+What those friends are really saying isn't "why don't you eat meat?"—it's "why don't you play along?"

 Because if you play along, they can keep playing too.